tawi1/DotsTrafficCity/docs/source/roadConstructor.rst

 Limitations
 ------------

-* Roundabouts are not currently supported.
+* Roundabouts are not currently supported for runtime scene.

 Getting Started
 ------------